Child and Youth Migrants: 1924 – 1976

 Accessing Non-State Records

-The Tasmanian Archives does not directly hold the administrative and admission records of the four main Child Migrant out-of-home care providers.
+The State Library and Archives of Tasmania does not directly hold the administrative and admission records of the four main Child Migrant out-of-home care providers.

 For records on Clarendon Children’s Home and St John Bosco Boys’ Town, you will need to contact the church or private institution’s research support services to gain access to your records.
 Our Guide to Records on Adoptions, Fostering and Out-of-Home Care explains this process in greater detail.
 We recommend that you consult the Find & Connect website, which has a comprehensive list of children’s homes in Tasmania that looked after migrants, as well as guides to record holdings, contact details and photographs.

-The Tasmanian Archives does hold Non-State administrative records on the Hagley Farm School and Tresca, because Child Migrants cared for in these two out-of-home care providers were placed there through the Fairbridge Drake Society, whose records we hold.
+The State Library and Archives of Tasmania does hold Non-State administrative records on the Hagley Farm School and Tresca, because Child Migrants cared for in these two out-of-home care providers were placed there through the Fairbridge Drake Society, whose records we hold.

 However, please note that admission records for the Hagley Farm School are also held in our State collection outlined above, in the Department of Education series for Hagley Farm School (TA1456).